IDragnev/pbrt/README.md

 CMake options:
  - PBRT_FLOAT_AS_DOUBLE - use 64-bit floats (off by default)
  - PBRT_TREAT_WARNINGS_AS_ERRORS - treat compiler warnings as errors (on by default)
+ - PBRT_SAMPLED_SPECTRUM - use SampledSpectrum rather than RGBSpectrum (off by default)

 Example:
  ```